fimiller/fimiller.github.io/index.md

 *Courses PLA'd:*
 - MA 3231 - Linear Programming, A Term 2022
-- MA 2621 - Probability for Applications, C Term 2022
+- MA 2621 - Probability for Applications, C Term 2022, D Term 2023
-- MA 2072 - Accelerated Matrices & Linear Algebra I - C Term 2023
 - MA 2071 - Matrices & Linear Algebra I - B Term 2020, D Term 2021
+- MA 2072: Accelerated Matrices & Linear Algebra I - C Term 2023
-- MA 1023 - Calculus III, A Term 2020, A Term 2021, D Term 2022, B Term 2023
+- MA 1023 - Calculus III, A Term 2020, A Term 2021, D Term 2022, B Term 2022

 ## Leadership
-- President, WPI Math Club (April 2020 - January 2023)
+- President, WPI Math Club (April 2020 - March 2023)
 	- Lead meetings for WPI’s math club by finding an activity for our weekly math hour.
 Normally this consists of a fun puzzle with a mathematical bent that the club discusses and tries to solve.
-- President, WPI Pi Mu Epsilon Massachusetts Alpha Math Honors Society (May 2022 - Present)
+- President, WPI Pi Mu Epsilon Massachusetts Alpha Math Honors Society (May 2022 - May 2023)
 	 - Vice President January 2022 - May 2022, Member April 2021 - January 2022